Nathan-Nesbitt/roBERTaCODE/README.md

 | RoBERTaCODE (Python)   |   Python   |     18.35     |  24.80 |  13.36 |  8.02  |  5.20  |  19.44 |  34.47  | 0.88  |
 | RoBERTaCODE (All)      |    Java    |     17.65     |  24.86 |  14.46 |  9.06  |  6.01  |  19.40 |  33.95  | 0.91  |

+The original thesis code has been re-written to make it easier to understand and run.
+It gets trimmed at 512 characters, which is *not* the same as the original paper which wrapped the text at 512 and moved it onto the next line.
+This can be achieved by running the old version of the code.

 ## Requirements